 The earlier of the two cards, postmarked in Osaka, lists the return address of Uchida Mohachi (内田茂八) at 7-chōme Nakanoshima, Kita-ku—indicating Yamana was staying there at the time.
 Remarkably, this card includes two references to Watanabe Yūkō (渡辺幽香), a talented female artist.
 Her name appears first as 幽香女史 (Yūkō Joshi), using the honorific joshi for educated or professional women (circled in red on the original), and again as 渡辺幽香, spaced in signature-like fashion at the bottom-left corner, implying direct involvement.

 Uchida Mohachi was likely an artist in his own right with a number of pupils.
-In fact, Watanabe Bunzaburō refers to 内田茂八門—the school or artistic lineage of Uchida Mohachi—when discussing Yamana Ukai, reinforcing the impression that Yamana was part of Uchida’s circle as well.
+In fact, Watanabe Bunzaburō refers to 内田茂八門—the school or artistic lineage of Uchida Mohachi—when discussing Yamana Ukai, reinforcing the impression that Yamana was part of Uchida’s circle as well (see photo below).

 Adding to the intrigue is the historical context: just two weeks prior to the Osaka postmark, the city hosted its first lithography and copperplate society meeting at the nearby Jiyūtei Hotel.
 Given Watanabe Yūkō’s known training in both techniques under Matsuda Rokuzan (松田緑山), and the proximity of Uchida’s address to the meeting site, it’s plausible—though speculative—that Uchida, Yamana, and Yūkō all attended.
 The double mention of Yūkō to Maeda Yoshihiko, who likely knew her reputation, raises further questions.
 Could this hint at collaborative work or a planned exhibition now lost to history?